askpatrickw/awesome-fordtransit/.github/ISSUE_TEMPLATE/NEW-LINK.md

 name: New Awesome Ford Transit Resource
-description: This Template has all the information you need to provide for a link to be added to the Awesome Ford Transit List.
+description: Use this template for a link to be added to the Awesome Ford Transit List.
 title: ''
 labels: 'new-resource'
 assignees: 'askpatrickw'